gopine/diary/2024/September/September 25 (Wed).md

 Maybe this tech will be a useful tool for creating internal applications.

 Trying to optimize image loading performance by implementing lazy loading.

+Debugging a weird issue with a third-party library.